You know how to build. You know how to perform. Something else is running.

 The question was never what is wrong with you.
 It was always where the update actually needs to happen.

-Most people have never seen this clearly.
+Most people have never seen their pattern clearly.
 They've felt it.
 Described it in fragments.
 Understood parts of it intellectually.
 But they've never had a structured map of what's actually operating below the Identity Line, where it came from, when it was installed, and what it would actually take to update it.

 The Diagnostic produces that map.